keptn/lifecycle-toolkit/docs/content/en/docs/implementing/integrate/_index.md

 * `keptn.sh/workload` or `app.kubernetes.io/name`: Determines the name
   of the generated
   [KeptnWorkload](../../crd-ref/lifecycle/v1alpha3/#keptnworkload)
-  that represents the Workload.
+  resource.
 * `keptn.sh/version` or `app.kubernetes.io/version`:
   Determines the version of the `KeptnWorkload` that represents the Workload.
-  If the Workload has no version annotation/labels and the pod has only one container, the Lifecycle Toolkit takes the image tag as version (if it is not "latest").
+  If the Workload has no `version` annotation/labels and the pod has only one container, the Lifecycle Toolkit takes the image tag as version (unless it is "latest").
 * `keptn.sh/app` or `app.kubernetes.io/part-of`: Determines the name
    of the generated `KeptnApp` representing your Application.
    All Workloads that share the same value for this label